Providing compassionate care since 2003.

 We transform healthcare by addressing and removing barriers we all face in finding quality healthcare.
 We are driven by the simple desire to provide compassionate care for everyone who comes to us regardless of circumstances.

 Our growth has come from listening to our communities and providing healthcare services that truly make a difference.
-Over the years we’ve added dental care, behavioral health and addiction treatment services, mammography, obstetrics and gynecology services and more.
+Over the years we’ve added dental care, behavioral health and addiction treatment services, mammography, women’s health services and more.

 CHC/SEK is a federally qualified health center (FQHC) and Kansas not-for-profit corporation.